-Twins Trust provide information and support on feeding - for more information visit www.twinstrust.org
+Twins Trust provide information and support on feeding - for more information visit www.twinstrust.org supply.
+See page 40 for more on combining breast and formula feeding.

 Over time, you will learn what works best for you and your babies.